Nonparametric Estimation of Mediation Effects with A General Treatment: Large Sample Properties

 hold for every fixed $t'\in\mathcal{T}$, where $\zeta(K_{\boldsymbol{Z}})$, for $\boldsymbol{Z}=\{\boldsymbol{X},(\boldsymbol{M},\boldsymbol{X})\}$, and $\zeta_1(K_0)$ are defined in Assumption \ref{as:u&v} of Appendix~\ref{appendix:preliminary}. \item (Asymptotic Normality) Suppose $\sqrt {N}K_{0}^{-\beta}\to 0$.
 Then, for any fixed $t,t'\in\mathcal{T}$,

 where

-Thus, we have and $V_{tt'}= \text{const}\times \|u_{K_0}(t)\|^2= O(K_0)$ for some positive constant $\text{const}$. \end{enumerate} \end{theorem} The proof of Theorem \ref{thm:sieve} is presented in the supplemental material.
+Thus, we have and $V_{tt'}= \text{const}\times \|u_{K_0}(t)\|^2= O(K_0)$ for some positive constant $\text{const}$. \end{enumerate} \end{theorem} The proof of Theorem \ref{thm:sieve} is presented in section~S3 in the supplemental material.
 In addition to the convergence rate and asymptotic normality, we also provide the asymptotic linear expansion of $\sqrt{N}\{ \widehat{\mu}(t,t')-\mu(t,t')\}$.
 This can help conduct statistical inference, as we can approximate the limiting distribution of our estimator by adopting the exchangeable bootstrap method \citep{chernozhukov2013inference,Donald2014Estimation,huang2021unified}.
 Using Theorem \ref{thm:sieve}, the asymptotic results of the estimated direct and indirect effects can be easily obtained.
 In particular, note from Remark~1 and Assumption~\ref{as:appprox_mu} that if the treatment is discrete, $K_0$ is a constant independent of $N$ and $\beta = +\infty$; thus $\widehat{\mu}(t,t')-\mu(t,t')$ attains a $\sqrt{N}$-asymptotic normality.
 If the treatment is continuous or a mixture, and $u_{K_0}(t)$ is a sieve series, then the convergence rate of $\widehat{\mu}(t,t')-\mu(t,t')$ is slower than $N^{-1/2}$; see Remark~\ref{rk:CurseofDimensionality} for more discussion on the curse of dimensionality that arises from $\boldsymbol{M}$ and $\boldsymbol{X}$.
+The next theorem shows that our proposed estimator of mean potential outcome $\widehat{\mu}(t,t')$ is asymptotically more efficient than the oracle estimator $\widetilde{\mu}(t,t')$ in \eqref{def:muOracle} that uses the true $\pi_{\boldsymbol{X}}$ and $\pi_{\boldsymbol{M,X}}$.